Welcome

 You may have a home improvement project planned like the addition of a shed, fence, barrier screen, or a garage.
 Before you start planning, be sure to read the “Protective Covenants” and submit an “Architectural Request Form” to the HOA Board at least 30 days prior to the start of your work.
 Additionally, some work may require a building permit and/or the approval of Wake County, e.g., impervious surface calculations.
 Be aware of and comply with property easement building restrictions that are documented in the Covenants.

-The “Protective Covenants,” “Architectural Request Form,” and the “Architectural Guidelines for Fencing/Screening” are available on this web site by clicking on the “Documents” link.
+The “Protective Covenants,” “Architectural Request Form,” and the “Architectural Guidelines for Fencing/Screening” are available on this website by clicking on the “Documents” link.

 Neighborhood News-con'd